 Very simplistic and to the point as the focus with this type of game is the story elements.
 There were some minor gameplay options like driving along or walking down a street, but the focus was on the text conversation.
 Aside from really enjoying the story that had a much deeper context than thought I really loved the art style.
 It was minimalistic in every sense, but to the point and still somehow felt really realistic.
 There were scenes that varied from depicting a school to driving by corn fields or walking on a snow covered street.

 Three Fourths Home is a short story which doesn't take a huge amount of time to play through.
 Though the value isn't in just rushing by everything, it's in taking a look at the back story within the extras and continuing to force out other options.
 While it initially paints a very straight forward story the canvas quickly grows after exploring more options in the epilogue.
 The game may be vague to some, yet I knew exactly the points it highlighted and could see the emotional side of these characters and all that had happened.
 It's a different sort of game and definitely something unique on the console space to check out.

-Review Done on Three Fourths Home Extended Edition for Xbox One
+Three Fourths Home Extended Edition Review on Xbox One

 Review Code Provided by Digerati Distribution